catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 .. note::

- When hitting Fastly we always need to specify a valid host header (``-H`` flag in curl).
+ When hitting Fastly, you always need to specify a valid host header (``-H`` flag in curl).
 Fastly needs this header so it knows which origin site to proxy for.

 Notice the additional headers that have been added by Fastly.
-We can see that Fastly uses the `varnish`_ cache from the ``Via: 1.1 varnish`` header.
+You can see that Fastly uses the `varnish`_ cache from the ``Via: 1.1 varnish`` header.
-``X-Served-By`` indicates which Fastly node we are hitting.
-We can also see that Fastly is not caching any of our content from the ``X-Cache: MISS`` header this is expected due to the Cache-Control headers we have set in Nginx.
+``X-Served-By`` indicates which Fastly node you are hitting.
+You can also see that Fastly is not caching any of your content from the ``X-Cache: MISS`` header.
+This is expected due to the Cache-Control headers you have set in Nginx.

 .. _varnish: https://www.varnish-cache.org/

 Fastly backup backend configuration
 ===================================

-The next step is to configure our backup site.
+The next step is to configure your backup site.
 Click on the **configure** tab on the toolbar.

 .. image:: ../_static/rf-configure.png